Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 Hyperkinesis - involuntary movements or muscle contractions

-Since the nervous system is affected, in addition to hyperkinesis in little patient the following are diagnosed clinical manifestations diseases:
+Since the nervous system is affected, in addition to hyperkinesis, little patient the following are diagnosed clinical manifestations diseases:

-• uncontrolled movements of the limbs (especially manifested during writing or drawing);
+• uncontrolled movements of the limbs (especially evident during writing or drawing);

 • grimacing;

-• regular and uncontrolled scratching of the baby, the inability to sit quietly in one place, the need to touch something on the body, etc .;
+• regular and uncontrollable scratching of the baby, the inability to sit quietly in one place, the need to touch something on the body, etc.;

-• slurred speech (in especially severe cases, it may manifest as a complete loss of speech);
+• slurred speech (in especially severe cases it can manifest as complete loss of speech);

 • touchiness;